Commerical lease - Form 7 Lease Breach Notices

 • Lock out: In some cases, the landlord may enforce a forfeiture clause to take back possession of the premises and lock the tenants out.

+If a tenant abandons the premises, the lessor may not need to give the tenant a Form 7 Notice or go to court to take back the property, but they must notify each ‘designated person’ whose name and address is known to them.
 Even after you are locked out of the premises or the lease has been terminated, the landlord may still initiate legal proceedings to recover any financial losses incurred.

 How to seek help: